Thomas Wharton, 1st Baron Wharton: The Rough Wooing

 In 1543 Wharton was occupied with forays into Scotland, and with intrigues to win over disaffected Scots nobles and obtain control of the south-west of Scotland.
 For his services in these matters and at Solway Moss he was early in 1544 raised to the peerage as Baron Wharton, and in letters of the period was called "Lord Wharton."
 Exactly how this happened was the subject of later interest.

 Wharton's intelligence network included a Scottiah woman, Katherine Robinson.
 She came to him at Carlisle Castle in February 1543, at the start of the war known as the Rough Wooing and said that the Laird of Buccleuch was willing to capture Mary, Queen of Scots and bring her to him.
 Wharton was worried the Scottish queen would be harmed if Buccleuch or the Earl of Bothwell kidnapped her.
 The Duke of Suffolk advised him to give Buccleuch a non-committal answer.
+Wharton also gathered intelligence from William Murray of Tullibardine and his wife Katherine Campbell.
+She brought Françoise d'Avantigny to Carlisle to obtain a passport.

 In 1544, Wharton acted as a commissioner to draw up terms and bonds of assurance with the disaffected Scots for an English invasion, and the marriage of Mary, Queen of Scots and Prince Edward, which the Parliament of Scotland had rejected.
 Wharton held musters at Keswick and Penrith in March 1544.
 In April the Earl of Hertford gave him particular instructions to carefully entertain offers of alliance from Lord Maxwell and his heir, Robert, and Lord Fleming.
 Robert Maxwell offered to hand over Lochmaben Castle and three other strongholds; Caerlaverock Castle, "Langhole" and Threave Castle.
 Wharton kept guard at Carlisle, as Warden of the West March, while the Earl of Hertford burnt Edinburgh in May 1544.
 Later in May 1544 border troops were sent to accompany Henry VIII to France, but Wharton was refused leave to join them on the grounds that he could not be spared from the marches.
 Wharton then helped plan a "Warden raid" on Jedburgh, which was led by William and Ralph Eure.
 Border forays and intrigues with Angus, Glencairn, Lord Maxwell, and others, who professed to desire the marriage of the Mary Queen of Scots to Edward, occupied Wharton for the rest of Henry VIII's reign.

 In December 1546 Wharton wrote to Wriothesley about gold-mining in Scotland at Crawford Moor, and offered to investigate the ground.
 Wharton recalled a conversation with the Scottish ambassador Adam Otterburn, who said that James IV had mines but only found loose pieces of gold or gold ore rather than a vein, and spent more on the work than he recovered.
 The Duke of Albany also opened mines.
 Wharton owned a gold medallion coined by Albany, said to be minted from Scottish gold.